egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 * i.
 What’s a dead neuron?

-When all the graidents related to a neuron become zero, the neuron won't be updated during the training process.
+When all the gradients related to a neuron become zero, the neuron won't be updated during the training process.
 This is called the dead neuron problem.

 * ii.
 How do we detect them in our neural network?